 Item type B, I, N, S and X

-The CHOP RDF file is available in the Terminology Service through the BioMedIT portal (accessible via SWITCH edu-ID).
+The CHOP RDF file is available via the Terminology Service.